Le gâteau d’anniversaire

-The world premiere was given by CNIPAL, with Elodie Kimmel (soprano), Ai Wu (mezzo-soprano), Geoffroy Buffiere (bass), and Nina Uhari (piano).
+The first performance was given by CNIPAL, with Elodie Kimmel (soprano), Ai Wu (mezzo-soprano), Geoffroy Buffiere (bass), and Nina Uhari (piano).

-The tour by Radius included Laura Sheerin (soprano), Emma Hall (mezzo-soprano), Jonathan Ainscough (baritone), and Jamie Thompson (piano), and directed by Rebecca Lea.
+A 2010 tour by Radius included Laura Sheerin (soprano), Emma Hall (mezzo-soprano), Jonathan Ainscough (baritone), and Jamie Thompson (piano), and was directed by Rebecca Lea.

 I chose to combine these two subjects in a farcical comedy combining linguistic puns with poking some fun at the sometimes pompous and self-absorbed traits of the serious bread enthusiast (or “paniphile”).